mhd8a/testingimages/docs/Publish-a-File.md

+---
+layout: default
+title: Publish a File
+id: publish a file
+---

 # Publish a File

 You can publish your file by opening the **Publish** sub-menu and by clicking **Publish to**.
 For some locations, you can choose between the following formats: